 There are also magazines that pay only in royalties, or a nominal small amount that's less than 1c/word, or nothing at all.
 Apart from charity anthologies, I don't submit to those.

 It should be noted that nobody could reasonably expect to actually make a living selling short stories at so-called "pro" rates, which haven't kept up with inflation since the heyday of the pulps in the 1930s.
 The 1c/word that was common in those days would be almost 14c in today's money, and the top publications paid twice that (or considerably more, to some very popular authors).
-Now that Tor.com have closed their slush, and Fantastic Stories of the Imagination has closed, I'm not aware of anyone paying even close to that word rate.
+Only one or two publications pay anything like that rate today.

 Read 12 books on writing craft (actual: 9, and several partials).